-- Proposal One.
-The nominees for director who receive the most votes cast by the holders of the Shares entitled to vote at the Meeting and present virtually or by proxy (also known as "plurality" of the votes cast) will be elected. - Proposal Two.
-The affirmative vote of a majority of the votes cast by holders of the Shares entitled to vote at the Meeting and present virtually or by proxy, is required for the re-appointment of PFK O'Connor Davies, LLP ("PFK LLP") as the Company's auditor for the fiscal year ending December 31, 2023 and to authorize the Board to fix the remuneration thereof.
+Proposal One.
+The nominees for director who receive the most votes cast by the holders of the Shares entitled to vote at the Meeting and present virtually or by proxy (also known as "plurality" of the votes cast) will be elected.

+- Proposal Two.
+The affirmative vote of a majority of the votes cast by holders of the Shares entitled to vote at the Meeting and present virtually or by proxy, is required for the re-appointment of PFK O'Connor Davies, LLP ("PFK LLP") as the Company's auditor for the fiscal year ending December 31, 2024, and to authorize the Board to fix the remuneration thereof. - Proposal Three. the affirmative vote of a majority of the votes cast by holders of the Shares entitled to vote at the Meeting and present virtually or by proxy, to pass the ordinary resolution reapproving, ratifying and confirming, without amendment, the Company's Amended and Restated Omnibus Incentive Plan, as more particularly described in this Proxy Statement and the full text of plan attached hereto as Appendix "A" of this Proxy Statement.